kawamurakazushi/.com/posts/20200504-Docker-Basics-Study-Logs/index.md

 ---
-title: "Docker Basics Study Logs."
+title: "Docker Basics Study Logs Part 1."
 date: "2020-05-04"
 tags: ["docker", "log"]
 category: "tech"
 ---

-This is my logs, while taking the [docker mastery](https://www.udemy.com/course/docker-mastery/) course on Udemy.
+This is my study logs, while taking the [docker mastery](https://www.udemy.com/course/docker-mastery/) course on Udemy.

+It basically covers fundamental of containers, images, and the use of docker compose.

 ## Create and Use Containers